makerdao/community/contributing/faq.md

 1. Sign in or create a GitHub account.
 1. Go to the [MakerDAO Community Repo](https://github.com/makerdao/community) on GitHub.
 1. Navigate to the file to submit a pull request or open an issue to make a suggested change.

-To learn more about creating issues and submitting pull requests, see the [GitHub Overview Section](./contributor-tools-guide.md#Github-Overview) of the Contributor Tools Guide.

 ## Why was my contribution not accepted?